This is a guest post by Bryan Barrow.

-- Projects are temporary endeavours whether the timescale is measured in hours or decades.
+- Projects are temporary endeavors whether the timescale is measured in hours or decades.

 - Where the leader outlines a vision, the manager works to take people towards that vision.

-- Where the leader describes a future state, the manager organises teams and resources to realise that future state.
+- Where the leader describes a future state, the manager organizes teams and resources to realize that future state.

 - Where the leader announces a change in direction, the manager works to ensure that the new direction is the one that people follow

-- Where the leader outlines a strategy, the manager endeavours to ensure the successful delivery of that strategy.
+- Where the leader outlines a strategy, the manager endeavors to ensure the successful delivery of that strategy.